Gifted 101: A Guide for First Time Visitors

 Gifted 101 offers a quick trip through some of the most valuable sections of Hoagies' Gifted Education Page for first time visitors.
 Let's start at the beginning...

 Your first stop in gifted education is often Identification.
 This section contains articles and research on identifying our children, whether they are obviously 'gifted' or just not fitting well within the traditional school environment.
-If you're not sure your child is gifted, read Characteristics of Giftedness by Linda Kreger Silverman.
+If you're not sure your child is gifted, review the Characteristics of Giftedness scale by Linda Kreger Silverman.
 And for information on giftedness in Young Children, read The Young Gifted Child for telltale signs that young gifted children often exhibit.

 Every parent and educator should read Stephanie Tolan's classic essay, Is It A Cheetah? , and for educators and other professionals, don't miss the National Research Center for Gifted Children's quiz Distinguishing Myths From Realities: NRC/GT Research .
 Parents, read I never wanted to be one of THOSE moms ... we were all there, once.